mmahtabfar1/mixer/README.md

-# Mixer a simple music streaming app written in python
+# Mixer: a simple music streaming app written in python

 I had a bunch of mp3 files from my favorite artist on my computer and I thought it would be a good idea and educational experience to stream them over to my laptop using my raspberry pi.